StackVista/stackstate-docs/configure/telemetry/plugins/elasticsearch_plugin.md

 Elasticsearch can optionally be accessed through Kibana.
 To do this, use the API endpoint provided by Kibana as the **Base URL** and set the Kibana version:

-- **Kibana version** - the Kibana version used when requesting data from kibana.
+- **Kibana version** - the Kibana version used when a Kibana API endpoint is given in the **Base URL** field.
 This is required for XSS mitigation.

 Wildcards can be slow in Elasticsearch.
 By default, StackState will escape wildcards (`*`, `?`) used in telemetry query values.
 If required, this behavior can be disabled.